The ‘AMP Up Your Digital Marketing’ Podcast Presents:

 Randy Ksar is a digital and media strategist working with clients on branding and employee advocacy planning.
-He helps his clients develop social strategies that incorporates employee advocacy.
+He helps his clients develop social strategies that incorporate employee advocacy.
 He has been working in the industry since the 1990s where he began with building the digital brands of companies.
 Randy recently joined AMP UP Your Social Media’s host Glenn Gaudet to discuss how companies can get their employees more involved with the branding process and thus engagement between the company and the community.

 Listen to the Podcast or scroll down to read the full podcast transcript